By Linda Pashaj

 Different types of rooms will appeal to different types of travelers.
 Depending on your property, your customer segments may include leisure, corporate, groups, or other segments – or a mix of all segments.
 If business travelers book premium rooms more often than other travelers, they will generate more revenue and are of higher value to your property.
 If leisure travelers stay longer and tend to opt out of daily housekeeping services, they are less costly to service.

 Identify your most valuable market segments and tailor room descriptions, special offers, packages, and value-adds to appeal directly to their booking habits and preferences.
+Create virtual accommodations to appeal to your identified market segments – for example, large families who are in need of extra space.

 7. Activate marketing and sales